Jacob-Gray/ChatExchangeJS/README.md

 Your chat bot is now running in the [ChatExchangeJS Beta room](http://chat.stackoverflow.com/rooms/133210/chatexchange-js-beta) on stackoverflow.

 *Don't leave the demo file running!
 It's for demo purposes only, and gives anyone the ability to edit or delete your bot's messages!*

+## Development

+This repo contains a dockerfile that will download all the dependencies and run the demo script.
+On windows, run `npm run build` and `npm run up` to start it.